 The International Center for the Study of Violent Extremism is proud to announce our merger with Parallel Networks!
 Parallel Networks, run by ex-jihadist propagandist Jesse Morton, is an organization, in part, dedicated to off-ramping members of hate and extremist groups by providing them with alternative avenues for finding meaning, purpose, and significance in their lives.
 Like ICSVE, Parallel Networks believes that efforts to prevent and counter radicalization must mirror the recruitment efforts of violent extremist groups in both quantity and quality while making use of the internet to connect online and offline activity.
 Together, ICSVE and Parallel Networks will be expanding upon ICSVE’s already successful Breaking the ISIS Brand Counter Narrative Project by adding more comprehensive resources to the ICSVE-run website TheRealJihad.org and by creating counter narratives against far-right violent extremism.
 ICSVE and Parallel Networks will also be working on enhancing Parallel Networks’ Light upon Light initiative, a holistic approach to combating polarization, structural injustice, racism, hate and extremism in the United States.

-On December 16th, we official launched the ICSVE-Parallel Networks merger, where key team members of the Light Upon Light initiative will be introduced, the current state of U.S. divide and conflict will be addressed, and future goals and projects will be discussed.
+On December 16th, we officially launched the ICSVE-Parallel Networks merger, where key team members of the Light Upon Light initiative were introduced, the current state of U.S. divide and conflict was addressed, and future goals and projects were discussed.